 Are Seafarers safe from Corona Virus?

-As long as people interacts closely with each other, contagion is possible.
+As long as people interact closely with each other, contagion is possible.
 A ship in port has more risk of getting the virus than at sea.

 Is it better to be at sea?

-Seafarers have the best lock down and quarantine measure in place.
+Seafarers have the best lockdown and quarantine measures in place.
 The sea itself isolates the crew from the outside world.

 The outside world can not infect vessels at sea as long as there is no physical contact.
-Ships with long voyage or extended anchorage will be safe from the virus.
+Ships with long voyages or extended anchorage will be safe from the virus.

 I also personally prefer to be at sea in this time of crisis.

-Ship's protective measures to prevent corona virus infection on board.
-Sanitizers, masks, latext gloves, disinfectants, disposable tissues and face shield are ready to be used by the gangway watchman and the crew.
+Ship's protective measures to prevent coronavirus infection on board.
+Sanitizers, masks, latex gloves, disinfectants, disposable tissues and face shield are ready to be used by the gangway watchman and the crew.

 Infection on board